 Haringey Design Awards 2021

-Our independent judging panel will decide the winners of the awards on 2 October 2021.
-We will announce the winners of each category and an overall winner at the awards ceremony on 19 October 2021.
+Our independent judging panel made its decisions and the winners of each category, along with an overall winner were unveiled at the awards ceremony on 19 October 2021.

-You can see the schemes that have been shortlisted for each category here.
+You can see the winners and shortlisted schemes for each category here.

 Sustainable Building Award